fluree/developers-site/docs/concepts/core-concepts/blockchain.md

 run these methods simultaneously.

-Fluree is also in progress of natively supporting DIDs - W3C decentralized identifiers that can originate from different sources (differnt DID methods), or Fluree can act as a DID repository itself.
+Fluree is also in progress of natively supporting DIDs - W3C decentralized identifiers that can originate from different sources (different DID methods), or Fluree can act as a DID repository itself.

 Regardless of the method of proving identity, validating that identity is the first